-- Restore the keystore to its state at the time of the database backup.

-- Enable automatic opening of the keystore.
+- Restore the keystore to its state at the time of the database backup. - Enable automatic opening of the keystore.

-- 6. Recover the database cluster

 Log in to WebAdmin, and in the [Instances] tab, click [Solution] for the error message in the lower-right corner.

 Instance restore is performed.
 An instance is automatically started when recovery is successful.